 A complete list of ingredients and amounts can be found in the recipe card below.
 Here are some specific notes and tips:

 - Oat flour – I highly recommend making your own oat flour.
 It’s way cheaper than store bought, and it’s SO easy.
-Make sure your oats/oat flour is certified gluten free as oats can become contaminated with gluten during processing.
+Make sure your oats/oat flour is certified gluten free.
+While oats are naturally gluten free, they can become contaminated with gluten during processing.

-- Almond flour – You will want almond flour and not almond meal.
+- Almond flour – You want to use almond flour and not almond meal.

 - Tapioca starch – Helps the gluten-free ingredients bind together – you cannot skip this.
 However, you can use arrowroot starch as a substitute.